Salesforce

 For a complete and updated list, see the NFPA 37 web page.

-• 5ft. from openings in walls (operable windows, doors, vents, window wells, or openings in the wall).
+• 5 ft. from openings in walls (operable windows, doors, vents, window wells, or other openings in the wall).

-• 18 in. of clearance from the back of the generator to a stationary wall or building (based on testing done by the Southwest Research Institute or SwRI).
+• 18 in. of clearance from the back of the generator to a stationary wall or building (based on testing by the Southwest Research Institute, SwRI).

 • 5 ft. of clearance above the generator.

-• In addition to these requirements, verify all potential for water intrusion is directed away from the generator enclosure: sprinklers, roof run-off, down spouts, and sump pump discharge.
+• In addition to these requirements, ensure all potential sources of water intrusion are directed away from the generator enclosure: sprinklers, roof runoff, downspouts, and sump pump discharge.

 Site selection and preparation

-IMPORTANT NOTE: The diagram provided represents general guidelines, and are not all inclusive.
-A unit placed in accordance within NFPA requirements, including the offset reduction validated through testing by SWRI, may still allow CO within the structure.
-Unit may need to be installed farther from the structure than the NFPA requirements.
+Important note: The diagram provided represents general guidelines and is not all-inclusive.
+A unit installed in accordance with NFPA requirements—including the offset reduction validated through testing by SwRI—may still allow CO to enter the structure.
+The unit may need to be installed farther from the structure than the NFPA requirements.

 Potential CO entry points